 - Defraying publication costs.
 If preliminarily approved for funding by the FDR Committee, publication costs cannot be released until the manuscript is accepted by the publisher and verification is provided to OSPR.
 Should the publication not be accepted, the grant award will be forfeited. - Offsetting conference travel expenses to present scholarly work at an academic conference.
-National and international conference presentations receive additional priority points in scoring over state- or regional-level conferences. - Must document submission of conference abstract/presentation within application.
-If preliminarily approved for funding by the FDR Committee, you must present confirmation of the project's acceptance to the OSPR before funds can be released.
-Should the project not be accepted for presentation, the grant award will be forfeited.
+National and international conference presentations receive additional priority points in scoring over state- or regional-level conferences.
+Funds can only be released for in-person delivery of presentations.